 Instantaneous Overcurrent Relay

-In such type of relay, there is no intentional time delay is provided for operation.
-The relay contacts are closed immediately after the current in the relay coil exceeds the operating value.
-Although there will be a short time interval between the instant of pick up value and the closing of the relay contacts, no intentional time delay is provided.
+The relay has no intentional time delay for operation.
+The contacts of the relay are closed instantly when the current inside the relay rises beyond the operational value.
+The time interval between the instant pick-up value and the closing contacts of the relay is very less.

 Inverse-Time Overcurrent Relay